teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <hr class="tall">

-# Interlude: Early Video Game Cases Gave Designers More Leeway to Copy Because Primitive Technology Limited their Design Options.
+# Recent Video Game Copying Cases

 The technical limitations of early video games systems didn't give game designers many pixels to work with.
 If one character looked like another, was it because of copying, or just because designers were limited to sprites using only a handful of pixels and colors?
 In the early days of video games, perhaps spaceships could only be expressed as blocky little triangles.
 As a result, early designers were given more leeway to copy from previous games.
 This is related to the "merger doctrine."